dualinventive/cordova-plugin-windows-webview/README.md

 __Important!__

-The website you want to navigate to and use cordova with __must__ be included in the cordova white-list or manually in the ApplicationContentUriRules.
+The website you want to navigate to and use cordova with __must__ be included in the cordova white-list.
 It also has to use a **secure origin** (https://) Your website will not be able to communicate with the native cordova otherwise.

-You will receive a warning like this if it is not included in the white-list/ApplicationContentUriRules:
+You will receive a warning like this if it is not included in the white-list:

 	Unable to receive a ScriptNotify event from: 'https://mywebsite.com'.
 The website attempted to send a ScriptNotify event to the app from a WebView URI that is not included in the ApplicationContentUriRules ...